mpr-lab/MotheterRemote/buddyGUIprogress.md

 ##### Settings
 * update host and rpi name + address

 ##### Data Sync
 * not sure if files actually can be viewed from it....

 ---
+## prototype 3 (with sensor command center)
+##### Command Center &rarr; RPi Command Center
+* now only has 4 commands (`start`, `status`, `kill`, `rsync`)
+* the `help` command was replaced with tooltips, going to change help button to be its own tab that explains how to use the GUI rather than listing all the commands

+##### Sensor Command Center
+* handles everything that the `ui` command did now with an graphical interface rather than in the terminal
+* drop down menu to change the category of which command you want to run (based on the structure in `ui_commands.py`)
+* a separate "screen" for each option in the dropdown with buttons to run commands in their respective categories
+* uses helper functions to actually run the commands
+* If a command requires user input, a popup appears to enter information
+  * maybe adding a popup/second popup for every command to confirm that that is the command you want to send? and something other than the log that shows that the command was either sent/not sent

+##### Data Sync
+* should just open the file location in file explorer/finder or whatever (don't make my own file explorer interface)

+##### Settings
+* everything is the same,, a way to update your settings

+### how to improve?
+- **real-time status updates?** !!!
+- **filter log by type** (or color coding?)
+    - _errors_
+    - _info_
+    - _etc?_
+- **progress bar for rsync**
+- **Revamping the load in screen**
+    - _adding auto get ip info and stuff_
+    - _dropdown to switch between connection type_
+    - _known pis? if multiple pis, a dropdown to switch between them_
+    - also updating settings page to account for all that
+- **Better way to display feedback from terminal**
+---
 ## ?
 how to make status update regularly